nandinicbit1981/LinkedinIntegration/README.md

 # Step 1 :<br />

-Please include the following as a dependency in your android project build.gradle : compile 'com.github.nandinicbit1981:Linkedinintegration:2.0.1'
+Please include the following as a dependency in your android project build.gradle :<br />
+compile 'com.github.nandinicbit1981:Linkedinintegration:2.0.1'

 In your android activity 'oncreate' method, Include this :